War of ideas: In U.S. politics

-Thomas E. Mann and Norm Ornstein claim that the dysfunctionality of American politics is worse than it has ever been.
-"The partisan and ideological polarization from which we now suffer comes at a time when critical problems cry out for resolution, making for a particularly toxic mix."
+In the early 2010s, Thomas E. Mann and Norm Ornstein claim that the dysfunctionality of American politics was worse than it had ever been up to that point, saying that "the partisan and ideological polarization from which we now suffer comes at a time when critical problems cry out for resolution, making for a particularly toxic mix."

 Bruce Thornton of the Hoover Institute argues that polarization is good for democracy and that "bipartisan compromise is deeply over-rated."